r-dean/paperclipsAI/README.md

 [This notebook](./playground/1-bandits.ipynb) shows how the simpliest RL framework (bandits) can be applied to learn whether pressing the 'make paperclip' button aids the agent in its goal.

+## 2. Linear Functions - Buying wire

+[This notebook](./playground/2-linear-functions.ipynb) introduces an agent which takes into account the current state and approximates the value of each action based on a linear function.